 This course presents an overview and findings from a study conducted by HKS, Inc., funded by an ASID Foundation Transform Grant.

-- To be able to describe developmental disabilities and their sensory needs.
+- Identify developmental disabilities and their associated sensory needs.

-- To be able to describe general design implications for a multi-sensory environment.
+- Describe general design implications for a multi-sensory environment.

 IDCEC Course Number: CC-110287; 1 CEU Note: ASID will report CEUs earned to IDCEC on your behalf.